 8. Australians were among the casualties

 Our 8th entry on this list that you may not be aware of is that there were 12 Australians who died during the events of that terrible day.
-As the 20th anniversary of 9/11 rolls in, it’s time to remember and respect the 2,977 innocent lives lost in those multiple acts of terrorism.
+As the 20th anniversary of 9/11 rolls in, our thoughts are with all those families who lost loved ones, and we take the time to remember and respect the 2,977 innocent lives lost in those multiple acts of terrorism.